PennLINC/qsiprep/docs/preprocessing.rst

 Together, denoising (MP-PCA or patch2self), Gibbs unringing B1 bias field correction and b=0 intensity normalization are referred to as *denoising* in QSIPrep.
-Each of these image processing operations brings with with is own set of assumptions about its inputs and changes the distribution of noise in its outputs.
+Each of these image processing operations has assumptions about its inputs and changes the distribution of noise in its outputs.
 Although the inclusion of each operation can be decided by the user, the order in which they are applied relative to one another is fixed.
 MP-PCA or patch2self are applied directly to the BIDS inputs, which should be uninterpolated and as "raw" as possible.
 Although Gibbs unringing should be performed on "raw" data, it is recommended in the MRtrix3 documentation to apply MP-PCA before Gibbs unringing.
-B1 bias field correction and b=0 intensitity harmonization don't have as specific requirements about their inputs so are run last.
+B1 bias field correction and b=0 intensity harmonization do not have as specific requirements about their inputs so are run last.

 The last, and potentially very important decision, is whether the denoising operations are applied to each input DWI file individually or whether the denoising operations are applied to the concatenated input DWI files.
-This is an unexplored trade-off space.
+At present, there is little data to guide this choice.
 The more volumes available, the more data MP-PCA/patch2self have to work with.
 However, if there if the head is in a vastly different location in different scans, denoising can be impacted in unpredictable ways.

 Consider MP-PCA.
 If a voxel contains CSF in one DWI series and the subject repositions their head between scans so that the voxel contains corpus